A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Abstract

 \section{Abstract}

 This paper introduces a scalable causal inference framework for estimating the immediate, session-level effects of on-demand human tutoring embedded within adaptive learning systems.
 Because students seek assistance at moments of difficulty, conventional evaluation is confounded by self-selection and time-varying knowledge states.
 We address these challenges by integrating principled analytic sample construction with Deep Knowledge Tracing (DKT) to estimate latent mastery, followed by doubly robust estimation using Causal Forests.
 Applying this framework to over 5,000 middle-school mathematics tutoring sessions, we find that requesting human tutoring increases next-problem correctness by approximately 4 percentage points and accuracy on the subsequent skill encountered by approximately 3 percentage points, suggesting that the effects of tutoring have proximal transfer across knowledge components.
-This effect is robust to various forms of model specification and potential unmeasured confounders.
-Notably, these effects exhibit significant heterogeneity across sessions and students, with session-level effect estimates ranging from $-20.25pp$ to $+19.91pp$.
+These effects are robust to various forms of model specification and potential unmeasured confounders.
+Notably, these effects exhibit significant heterogeneity across sessions and students, with session-level effect estimates ranging from $-20.58pp$ to $+19.95pp$.
 Our follow-up analyses suggest that typical behavioral indicators, such as student talk time, do not consistently correlate with high-impact sessions.
-Furthermore, treatment effects are larger for students with lower prior mastery and slightly smaller for low-SES students.
-This framework offers a rigorous, practical template for the evaluation and continuous improvement of on-demand human tutoring, with direct applications for emerging AI tutoring systems.
+Furthermore, treatment effects are larger for students with lower prior mastery, which was true for both higher and lower socioeconomic status students.
+This framework offers a rigorous, practical template for the evaluation and continuous improvement of on-demand human tutoring, with direct applications to other forms of on-demand assistance, including emerging AI conversational tutoring interventions.

 \keywords{Tutoring, Adaptive Learning Systems, Causal Inference.}